misoboute/baking/Barbari.template.md

 - ${stretchFold2Time} one set of stretch and fold (if needed)
 - ${stretchFold3Time} one set of stretch and fold (if needed)

-Before performing the first set of stretches and folds, just as the dough surface is flat, mark the level of the dough on the exterior of the container (by sticking a thin, line-like piece of dough on one of the measurement marks) so you can see, at any time during the bulk rise, how much the dough has risen.
+Before performing the first set of stretches and folds, just as the dough surface is flat, mark the level of the dough on the exterior of the container (by sticking a thin, line‐like piece of dough on one of the measurement marks) so you can see, at any time during the bulk rise, how much the dough has risen.
 If you have a container with measurement marks, just note down the starting volume of the dough.

 Before every scheduled set of stretch and fold, perform the window pane test to see if the dough has achieved enough strength already or it needs more stretching and folding.